xiaoyushawxia/lab1-template/target/classes/task3/Answers.md

 <br /><br />

 #### 3.3.
-If you are writing a program to track investments (namely: stocks, bonds, metal futures, derivatives, etc.), how might you use an _abstract factory_?
+If you are writing a program to track investments (namely: stocks, bonds, metal futures) in multiple countries (namely: Australia, US, UK), how might you use an _abstract factory_?
 Why?
 Complement your answer with a Class Diagram.
 You _must_ add it to the Answer file using markdown.
 Save it inside the `task3` folder.

 WRITE YOUR ANSWER HERE